My Setup

 Almost totally modified 1952 Les Paul Model Gold Top!

 Again, forgive me collectors!
-However it is much more functional this way although I now realize it would be worth a mint if it were stock.
+I've always considered function over form when it comes to my guitars - to a fault as I do realize it would be worth a mint if it were stock.
 I traded a Mosrite Ventures model guitar and some cash for it in 1970.
 I put it through several changes including installing a pair of Yamaha SG1500 dual-sound humbuckers and one of the mini-humbuckers from the Firebird III.
 The Firebird got the original P90's.
+(I recently saw Mike Campbell playing that exact configuration at a Tom Petty concert.
+Hmm.)
 This has been a very versatile axe.
 Once while playing with Crowcuss at The Savoy in Vancouver, a fellow approached me after a set and told me he couldn't believe my setup.
 The previous night he had heard a live FM broadcast from the club and thought I was playing a Stratocaster through a Marshall.
 I was in fact playing this Les Paul through a Roland JC120!
-My intention at this point is to install the pair of mini-humbuckers at the bridge and neck positions.
+I have recently replaced the pair of mini-humbuckers at the bridge and neck positions with Mitey-Mite P90s and I replaced the Tele neck pickup in the middle with a Bill Lawrence Strat PU.
+I have it set up with a master volume and tone and a pair of push-on push-off controls for the middle pickup and reverse phase.
+It still has the original control knobs and a stop tailpiece (initially incorrectly positioned) with a tune-o-matic bridge.

-I recently finished assembling a replacement for the modified Esquire, to get most of those sounds again.
+Assembled in 2007, I put this together as a substitute the modified Esquire which I have reverted to stock (almost), to get most of those sounds again.
 I bought the body (Charvel Strat copy) and the neck (Peavey Predator) on Ebay and used the parts that I pulled off the Esquire.
-Besides the Bill Lawrence pups I placed the Seymour Duncan in the neck position.
+That's the Bill Lawrence L-290TLE at the bridge, a 1968 Tele bridge pickup in the middle and the custom Seymour Duncan at the neck.
 The pickups are all slightly staggered.
-I built a custom pickguard to accomodate.
-The tone control is push-pull so I use it to turn the coil tap on and off.
+I built a custom pickguard to accommodate.
+The tone control is push-pull so I use it as a coil tap for the SD.
+It has a standard 5-way Strat pickup switch and 2 micro-switches, one a phase reversal switch and the other a direct on switch for the TLE.
+Lots a tone variations, feels and and plays great.
+She rocks!

 Gibson B-25 acoustic.A lovely sounding little unit.